 New York City Medicaid Fraud Lawyer

-As all top New York City Medicaid Fraud defense lawyers know, the first step to presenting a strong defense in a criminal case – whether state or federal – is to know and understand the elements or factual requirements for the successful prosecution of the crime.
+As all top New York City Medicaid Fraud lawyers know, the first step to presenting a strong defense in a criminal case – whether state or federal – is to know and understand the elements or factual requirements for the successful prosecution of the crime.
 For the offense of Criminal Diversion of Prescriptions, state prosecutors must prove at trial that the defendant knowingly performed what is known as a Criminal Diversion Act.
-This element is specifically defined in four alternative subsections of Section 178.00 of the New York Penal Law.
-These four subsections require the prosecution to prove at trial that you knowingly:
+This element is specifically defined in New York Penal Law § 178.00 (3), (a) – (d).
+These four subsections require the prosecution to prove at trial that a defendant knowingly:

-- Transferred or delivered, in exchange of anything of pecuniary value, a prescription medication or device with knowledge or reasonable grounds to know that the recipient has no medical need for it; or
+- Transferred or delivered, in exchange for anything of pecuniary value, prescription medication or device with the knowledge or reasonable grounds to know that the recipient has no medical need for it; or

 - Transferred or delivered a prescription in exchange for of pecuniary value; or

 - Received a prescription in exchange for anything of pecuniary value.